UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 .. objectives::

-   - Understand the basics of what an R package is
+   - Understand the basics of what an R package is [RB: I think this objective is phrased broader than useful at this part of the course.
+I suggest to rewrite it more to 'Load and use an R package']
-   - Show how to check for R packages
+   - Show how to check for R packages [RB: I think the goal is that learners can check if an R package is installed, else we could just show a YouTube video.
+I suggest to rephrase to 'Check if an R package is installed']
-   - show how to install own packages on the different clusters
+   - show how to install own packages on the different clusters [RB: I think the goal is that learners can install their own packages on the different clusters, else we could just show a YouTube video.
+     I suggest to rephrase to 'Install a custom R package'.
+     On the other hand, that goal seems to be too big in this point in time.
+     I think a goal like 'Use a pre-installed R package' would fit better]

 R packages: A short Primer